 Folding stools are available for visitors’ use in the galleries and during the guided tours.

 Still photography for personal, non-commercial use is permitted in the galleries and public spaces.
 Restrictions may apply to specific pieces or exhibitions.

-- Tripod and monopods are prohibited.
-Camera bags and other equipment may be restricted at EAM’s discretion.
+Tripod and monopods are prohibited.
+Camera bags and other equipment may be restricted at the museum’s discretion.

 Photography must not be disruptive to other visitors or block walkways.

 All photography must take place during the museum’s normal business hours.

 The museum reserves the right to restrict or prohibit photography at any time.

 For personal, non-commercial, and commercial photography see our guidelines.

 For professional photography (non-commercial and commercial) please submit an inquiry form.

 Please call in advance and check-in at the front desk for formal portraits, commercial and commissioned photography.